-Establish statewide minimum training standards or rules that are consistent with NENA and APCO standards and best practices for all 911 Telecommunicators, in collaboration with 911 stakeholder groups.
+Establish statewide minimum training standards or rules, which are consistent with NENA and APCO standards and best practices, for all 911 Telecommunicators, in collaboration with 911 stakeholder groups.

 Objective Number Description Ownership Target Dates 1 Complete development of training standards and implement, in collaboration and consultation with 911 stakeholder groups.
-911 Education Committee911 Board911 Board Staff On-going 2 Create repository of training resources and best practices.
+911 Education Committee 911 Board 911 Board Staff On-going 2 Create repository of training resources and best practices.
 911 Education Committee 911 Board 911 Board Staff On-going